Skip to content

 IMG

 While Church Council meetings are necessary (if only to satisfy the rules for charities), they can be fairly mundane.
 They can involve receiving reports from church committees and groups, approving membership of those committees, looking at the church finances, approving ideas for how the church grounds should be managed.
-Sometimes things can be a little more exciting, perhaps when a decision needs to be discussed about: how to manage the car park, which charity to support for the church project, whether to employ another lay worker.
+Sometimes things can be a little more exciting, perhaps when a decision needs further discussion.
+Underlying all these routine matters, the role of the Church Council is to consult, discern and guide the future direction of their local church and its witness in its locality.